-The Napa Valley College Child and Family Studies Program prepares students to work as teachers with young children in public and private child care.
+The Napa Valley College Child and Family Studies Program prepares students to work as teachers with young children in public and private early care and education programs.
 The Child and Family Studies Program may also serve as a beginning for students planning to attend a four year college to obtain a Bachelors degree in Early Childhood Education.
 Upon completion of the A.S.
 Degree in Child and Family Studies at Napa Valley College, the student is eligible for the California Child Development Teacher Permit available through the California Commission on Teacher Credentialing.